Jürgen Brosius: Postdoctoral fellowships

 From 1977 to 1980, Brosius spent a postdoctoral fellowship supported by the Fogarty International Center in Harry F. Noller’s lab at the University of California, Santa Cruz.
 There, he sequenced the first large ribosomal RNAs via their genes utilizing the Maxam-Gilbert sequencing method.
 It took ~2.5 years to sequence the 7.5 kilobases encompassing the entire rrnB rRNA operon in addition to some flanking regions.
 Although the chemical method was cumbersome, sequences could be determined entirely void of errors.

 During his stay at UCSC Brosius met visiting professor Carl Woese, who incited his interest in evolutionary thought and the power of molecular phylogenetic analysis.

-His second postdoctoral fellowship (1980–1982), supported by the Deutsche Forschungsgesellschaft, took him to the laboratory of Walter Gilbert, Nobel prize laureate in Chemistry (1980), at Harvard University.
+His second postdoctoral fellowship (1980–1982), supported by the German Research Foundation, took him to the laboratory of Walter Gilbert, Nobel prize laureate in Chemistry (1980), at Harvard University.
 Here, Brosius began to develop plasmid vectors for the selection of promoters and terminators, as well as widely used vectors for the high-level expression of recombinant proteins in E. coli, often employing regulatory sequences or modules from the rRNA operon.